Entropies of Serre functors for higher hereditary algebras

 As a generalization of representation-finite hereditary algebras, Iyama and Oppermann introduced higher representation-finite algebras in \cite{IyaOpp11}.
 As a generalization of representation-infinite hereditary algebras, Herschend, Iyama and Oppermann introduced higher representation-infinite algebras in \cite{HerIyaOpp14}.
 Meanwhile, they also introduced higher hereditary algebras which are shown to be either higher representation-finite algebras or higher representation-infinite algebras (\cite[Theorem 3.4]{HerIyaOpp14}).
-Many classical results in representation theory of hereditary algebras have higher dimensional analogs for higher hereditary algebras.
+Many classical results in the representation theory of hereditary algebras have higher dimensional analogs for higher hereditary algebras.
 Moreover, as a generalization of fractionally Calabi-Yau algebras, Herschend and Iyama introduced twisted fractionally Calabi-Yau algebras in \cite{HerIya11}, which contain higher representation-finite algebras as typical examples (\cite[Theorem 1.1]{HerIya11}).

 In this paper, for a higher hereditary algebra, we will calculate its upper (lower) Serre dimensions, the entropy and polynomial entropy of Serre functor, and the Hochschild (co)homology entropy of Serre quasi-functor.
-Whereas Serre functor and higher hereditary algebra have congenital relationship, the calculations become possible.
+Given Serre functor and higher hereditary algebra have congenital relationship, the calculations become feasible.

 Our main results are the following.

 {\bf Theorem A.} (= Theorem~\ref{Theorem-TFCY-Entropies}) {\it Let $A$ be a twisted $\frac{q}{p}$-Calabi-Yau algebra.
 Then

 {\rm (1)} the entropy of Serre functor $h_t(S)=\frac{q}{p}t$.